AnkitChowdhary1609/ScanVault-Project/About.md

 <img width="933" height="521" alt="Screenshot 2025-07-18 at 4 45 03 PM" src="https://github.com/user-attachments/assets/c96fedc0-a4a5-4fba-ba91-2e63331f1e5d" />

-## 📸 AWS-Powered Receipt Automation System
+## **📸 AWS-Powered Receipt Automation System**

 Manual receipt handling is slow, error-prone, and hard to scale.
 This project automates receipt processing using AWS services to extract, store, and notify users---without human effort.

-📂 From upload to notification, everything happens automatically---turning receipt images or PDFs into structured, stored, and shared data.
+📂 From upload to notification, everything happensautomatically---turning receipt images or PDFs into structured, stored, and shared data.

 ## **💡 Why Automate Receipts?**